dotnet/orleans/src/Documentation/Advanced-Concepts/StartupTasks.md

 siloHostBuilder.AddStartupTask(
   async (IServiceProvider services, CancellationToken cancellation) => {
-    // Use the service providr to get the grain factory. var grainFactory = services.GetRequiredService<IGrainFactory>();
+    // Use the service provider to get the grain factory. var grainFactory = services.GetRequiredService<IGrainFactory>();

     // Get a reference to a grain and call a method on it.